 A game score tracker shows a running total and a "Triple Score (+3)" button that is supposed to add 3 points with a single click.
 Clicking the button only increments the score by 1 each time, so after three clicks the display reads 3 instead of 9.
+The bug is rooted in React's state snapshot model, where every read of a state variable inside an event handler returns the value captured at the start of that render.

 Click the Triple Score button once - the score goes up by 1 instead of 3.
 After three clicks the score reads 3, not 9.

-Score is not a live value that changes the moment you call setScore - it holds a fixed value for the entire duration of handleTriple.
+`score` is not a live value that changes the moment you call `setScore` - it holds a fixed value for the entire duration of `handleTriple`.

-Score is not a live value that changes the moment you call setScore - it holds a fixed value for the entire duration of handleTriple.
+`score` is not a live value that changes the moment you call `setScore` - it holds a fixed value for the entire duration of `handleTriple`.

 Why this fixes it

-Each call to setScore(score + 1) reads score from the render-time snapshot - the same value from before the button was clicked.
-React queues three requests to set score to (snapshot + 1), and because all three target the same value they collapse into a single update, leaving the score one higher instead of three.
-Replacing each with setScore((s) => s + 1) passes a functional updater that receives the latest queued value from React's internal update queue rather than the snapshot.
-React applies the three functional updaters in sequence, chaining from snapshot to snapshot + 1 to snapshot + 2 to snapshot + 3, so each click correctly adds 3.
+Each call to `setScore(score + 1)` reads `score` from the render-time snapshot - the same value from before the button was clicked.
+React queues three requests to set `score` to `(snapshot + 1)`, and because all three target the same value they collapse into a single update, leaving the score one higher instead of three.
+Replacing each with `setScore((s) => s + 1)` passes a functional updater that receives the latest queued value from React's internal update queue rather than the snapshot.
+React applies the three functional updaters in sequence, chaining from `snapshot` to `snapshot + 1` to `snapshot + 2` to `snapshot + 3`, so each click correctly adds 3.